 The Directors believe that the Group does not have a significant environmental or community impact and will continue to monitor and will take action if this changes in the future.

 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation

 The Board recognises the need for an effective and well-defined risk management process, and whilst it oversees and regularly reviews the current risk management and internal control mechanisms, has delegated this responsibility primarily to the Audit Committee and senior management.
-The Company is in the process of adopting a risk register, which will be reviewed regularly by senior management and the Audit Committee.
-The 2018 Annual Report also outlines the key risks to the business, see pages 12-14.
+The Company has adopted a risk register, which is reviewed regularly by senior management and the Audit Committee.
+The 2019 Annual Report also outlines the key risks to the business, see pages 9-10.
 The status of the key risks to the Company will be shared regularly with the Board, and the Board intends to thoroughly review the Company's risk register to the Company on an annual basis.

 The review process involves the identification of risks, assessment to determine the relative likelihood of them impacting the business and the potential severity of the impact and determination of what needs to be done to manage them effectively.
 Risk management is integral to the ability of the Group to deliver on its strategic objectives.

 The system of internal control is structured around an assessment of the various risks to the business and is designed to address those risks that the Board considers to be material, to safeguard assets against unauthorised use or disposition and to maintain proper accounting records which produce reliable financial and management information.
 The Board has established appropriate reporting and control mechanisms to ensure the effectiveness of its control systems.